Icinga/icinga2/doc/5-advanced-topics.md

       }
     }

-If your operation staff should only be notified during workhours create a new timeperiod named `workhours` defining a work day from 09:00 to 17:00.
+If your operation staff should only be notified during workhours, create a new timeperiod named `workhours` defining a work day from 09:00 to 17:00.